Brunch & Batter

 Close-up of blueberry earl grey jam on blue tile in a small glass jar.

-Looking for an easy jam that requires no canning and stands out from the crowd?
-This easy Refrigerator Blueberry Earl Grey Jam is infused with the floral essence of earl grey tea.
-The result is a sweet, fruity, and sophisticated jam that is the perfect companion to your favorite breakfast treat.
+This easy Blueberry Earl Grey Tea Jam is infused with the floral essence of Earl Grey tea.
+The result is a sweet, fruity, and sophisticated jam that pairs perfectly with your favorite breakfast treat.

 5 from 3 votes